instructure/academic_benchmarks/TESTPLAN.md

     ```

     Observe that auth_tree is a data structure that has
-    an Authority at the the top, with children that have
+    an Authority object at the top, with children that have
     children that have children, etc.  Here is a suggestion
     on how to do it.
 All of these statements should
     evaluate to true: